 At the start of this Blog I mentioned Thomas Cavendish and now is the time to return to him.
 Cavendish (or sometimes Candish) was born in 1560 during the reign of the first Queen Elizabeth.
 In 1977, during the reign of the second Queen Elizabeth, Robin was asked by Trimley St. Martin’s Parish Council to design a Village sign to commemorate the Queen’s Silver Jubilee.
 His understanding and involvement in the graphic arts was well known and he was the obvious person to approach.
 Initially, he wasn’t certain about the focus but then he hit upon the notion of deploying St. Martin’s most famous son Thomas Cavendish.
 He went to Suffolk Record Office to conduct his research, where he found an engraving of Cavendish holding a pair of dividers resting on a globe.
 Using artistic licence he redesigned the image of Cavendish and the globe to encompass ‘Trimley’.
 His next step was to commission an artist and given his many contacts within the trade was able to approach Tolly Cobbold for the use of their sign painter, A.J.
 Woollard Hardy.
 Woollard Hardy produced the sign which was painted in oils on both sides, in the style of a pub sign.
 Someone in the village provided a post for the mount and Robin ensured the famous quote about ‘The Oaks of Grimston Hall’ was included on the mount.
 The ironwork surrounding the image was designed by Robin and constructed by Jacobs of Kirton, the village Blacksmith.
 When everything was in place, at the entrance to Old Kirton Road on the High Road, the sign was officially unveiled by the two oldest village inhabitants.

 The photo above was taken on the day of the unveiling, more than forty years ago in 1977.
-(Robin thought the Gentleman was a Thomas Taylor.)
-This suggests the people in the photography were born in the second half of the nineteenth century.
+On the left is Mrs. Mavis Keeble and on the right, Mr Thomas Taylor.Both were born in the second half of the nineteenth century.
 There is something touching about the delicate posy of flowers and the magnificent buttonhole which enhances the dignity of these elderly people.

 The infrastructure of the sign has remained sound although the image is now on its’ second or third incarnation.
 You may find it interesting to compare the 1977 version with that of 2019: